1156054203/astair/README.md

   ```
   samtools mplieup -t "DP,ADF,ADR,AD" -v -f /dir/mm9.fa  TAPS_mESC_LOO1_OT/OB.bam > TAPS_mESC_LOO1_OT/OB.vcf.gz
   ```
 5. Summon MF-callerMOD.py for the modifcation calling.
-The current version does not require splitting by chromosomes, and can give both at least 1x covered positions only (default mode), or 0x covered and above ('--zero coverage option').
+The current version does not require splitting by chromosomes, and can give both at least 1x covered positions only (default mode), or 0x covered and above ('--zero coverage' option).
 The default mode has some speed advantage, so if running with 0x option, splitting by chromosome prior to the modification calling might be useful.
   ```
   python3 MF-callerMOD.py --input_file TAPS_mESC_LOO1_OT/OB.vcf.gz --fasta_file /dir/mm9.fa (--zero_coverage)
   ```